All-optical quantum computing using cubic phase gates: Applications

 with the fidelity of a density matrix and a pure state

 In Fig.~\ref{minimF} this worst-case fidelity is calculated for optimized parameter sets $\bm{\lambda}$ of different length $L$.
-The explicit parameter sets as well as the numerical calculations can be found in the appendix.
+The exact number of the different elementary gates and the maximal required cubic phase gate strength can be found in Table~\ref{CZtable}.
+The explicit parameter sets as well as the numerical calculations can be found in the Appendix.

 The results show that it is possible to achieve a high-fidelity controlled-$Z$ gate with close to ten cubic QND gates.
 Provided a source of deterministic single-mode cubic phase gates is available, this approximation could supersede the probabilistic controlled-NOT gates and allow for deterministic and universal quantum computing using photonic qubits.
-Moreover, Eq.~\eqref{CZdecomp} can, with little to no modification, be used to implement a CV self-Kerr as well as cross-Kerr gate (i.e., it can be applied and have the corresponding effect on CV states beyond just single-photon states like in the above scheme).
-While not further investigated in this work, both have a wide array of applications.
+Moreover, Eq.~\eqref{CZdecomp} can, with little to no modification, be used to implement a CV self-Kerr as well as cross-Kerr gate when acting on CV states beyond just single-photon states like in the above scheme.
+While not further investigated in this paper, both have a wide array of applications.